Rutgers University – SC&IAA Constitution and By-Laws

 Section 3.
 The By-Laws and Constitution Committee will consist of four members and will be appointed from the membership of the Executive Committee.
 The Committee will deal in a timely and effective manner with necessary changes The Committee will meet at least every two years to review timeliness of the By-Laws.

 Section 4.
-Communication Committee will steer communication and promotion for our association while taking the take lead on updating our media platforms.
+The Communications Committee will steer communication and promotion for our association while taking the lead on updating our media platforms.

 Section 5.
-Engagement Committee will encourage both student and alumni engagement in the association while evaluating past techniques and exploring new ideas.
+The Engagements Committee will encourage both student and alumni engagement in the association while evaluating past techniques and exploring new ideas.

 ARTICLE VIII – MEETINGS